Isaac-Stamatelakis/Isaac-Stamatelakis.github.io/README.md

 [Read More](url)

 ## ZomCom
 This game was created as a project for CMPUT 250 (Computers and Games).
 It was developed by me and 3 other students.
 I was the producer and lead programmer for the game.
-Although my group had unique circumstances, we only had 4 programmers, when were supposed to have 3 programmers, 1 artist, 1 audio, and 1 writer, I'm very proud of the game we produced!
+Although my group had unique circumstances, I'm very proud of the game we produced!

-It is a roguelite where players fight through rooms of zombies with their infected date with the goal of beating the final boss and curing her.
+Zom com is a roguelite where players fight through rooms of zombies with their infected date with the goal of beating the final boss and curing her.

 [Play](url)